CRI-ENCI Ninth International Cancer

 Scientific Program

-Focusing on the theme of Translating Science into Survival, the Ninth International Cancer Immunotherapy Conference (CICON25) will spotlight new research and critical discussions that push the frontiers of cancer treatments.
+With the theme Translating Science into Survival, CICON25 brought together leading experts to spotlight new research and critical discussions that push the frontiers of cancer treatments.

-CICON25 will present plenary lectures, proffered talks, roundtable discussions, poster sessions, as well as industry exhibits.
-Proffered talks will be selected from submitted abstracts, showcasing the latest advancements in cancer immunotherapy.
-Poster sessions will offer a platform for in-depth discussions on specific studies, encouraging collaborative exploration and innovation.
+The program featured plenary lectures, proffered talks, roundtable discussions, poster sessions, and industry exhibits.
+Selected abstracts highlighted the latest advancements in cancer immunotherapy, while poster sessions provided a platform for in-depth scientific exchange and collaboration.

-Ahead of the main conference, a pre-conference program will take place on September 9.
-A dedicated workshop on tertiary lymphoid structures will explore their induction, regulation, spatial organization, function, and predictive potential in the context of cancer immunotherapy.
-Additionally, the L´Institut Servier will host a symposium on neuro-immuno-oncology exploring the complex interactions between the nervous system, the immune system, and cancer, with a particular focus on brain tumors.
+Ahead of the main conference, the pre-conference day on September 9 included a dedicated workshop on tertiary lymphoid structures and a symposium on neuro-immuno-oncology hosted by L’Institut Servier, exploring interactions between the nervous system, the immune system, and cancer.

 Preliminary Program